ke7lvb/sonnen_battery/README.md

 Requires only local IP address of your Sonnen battery

+Refreshes data up to once per minute

+If driver is unable to retrieve update from battery, connected state will change to "false"

 Setup Instructions:
 1. Install the driver
 2. Create a virtual device